Table of Contents

 Let's be real.
 All the sane readers left once the credits had dropped, so most of you weren't going to read 190,000 more words anyways.

-Following an ominous dream, our 23-year-old protagonist is urged to finish the fight against Lord English to stop Earth C from its supposed destruction.
-The protagonist is given a choice to consume meat or candy, which dictates whether said protagonist complies, oblivious to the ulterior motives, or stay behind as the world devolves into an odd mess of arguably meaningless out-of-character chaos and drama.
+Following an ominous dream, our 23-year-old protagonist is urged to resume the fight against Lord English to stop Earth C from its supposed destruction.
+The protagonist is given a choice to consume meat or candy, which dictates whether said protagonist complies, oblivious to the ulterior motives, or stay behind as the world devolves into this odd mess of arguably meaningless out-of-character chaos and drama.

-In the meat timeline, our protagonist lets Caliborn's Masterpiece play out, defeats Lord English, then dies of poison.
-Meanwhile on Earth C, they have this whole election, because Jane is suddenly xenophobic, but it never really mattered since it was all a distraction.
+In the meat timeline, our protagonist lets Caliborn's Masterpiece play out, defeats Lord English, then 'dies' of poison.
+Meanwhile on Earth C, they have this whole election, because Jane is suddenly xenophobic, but it never really mattered since this was all a distraction.
 The alternative narrator eventually gets to step in and the remaining protagonists finally realize that the new antagonist must be stopped.

 In the candy timeline, our protagonist remains on Earth C, which sends the story incredibly off-course.
 As a sample size, we see sexual assaults, suicides, offspring, xenophobia, rebellion, etc. We slowly learn more about the Ultimate Self, then it becomes clear that the meat timeline's black hole is tied to the candy universe.
 Lastly, a former president appears and the stage is set for the alternative narrator to intervene.